-Caroline Lake Quiner Ingalls was very much alive in 1921 and one wonders what she must have thought of this piece.
+Caroline Lake Quiner Ingalls was very much alive in 1921, and one wonders what she must have thought of this piece.
 She had been a widow for nearly two decades, and she and Mary occupied the house Pa had built in town when it finally became evident to him that the farm was never going to be self-supporting.
-The home in town was his attempt to leave his family as secure as he possibly could after a life of startling adventure.
+The home in the city was his attempt to leave his family as secure as he possibly could after a life of startling adventure.

 I believe Laura honored her mother with such glowing recollections because she wanted her mother to feel her life had been worthwhile too.
 In reality, as Mrs. Wilder makes clear in her books, Ma never had wanted to be a pioneer.
 She was the “settling type” that was finally glad to stop moving west.
 It is hard to believe that there were not family tensions along these lines.
 I think that Laura is here saying that real security for the Ingalls family came through Ma.
 Ma represented the eternal, the things that cannot be taken away, and the life lessons that are more important than any amount of money.
 Laura loved her Pa’s adventuresome spirit, but she understood her mother also.